 The mandatory winter watering schedule limits both turf and drip irrigation to one assigned day per week; Sunday watering is prohibited year-round.
 To find the day of the week you are allowed to irrigate your landscape, visit snwa.com.

-With the mandatory seasonal restrictions, watering on days other than your three assigned water days or allowing water to spray or flow off your property is considered water waste and may result in a water-waste fee.
-Water waste investigators are patrolling the community to enforce city and county ordinances that prohibit water waste.
-For residential customers, water waste fines range from $40 to $80 or higher for repeated violations.
+Watering on days other than your assigned watering day or allowing water to spray or flow off your property is considered water waste and may result in a water-waste fee.
+Water-waste fees start as high as $80 for the first violation and double with each subsequent violation.

 To avoid wasteful runoff and help the soil absorb more water, irrigate grass no more than 12 minutes per watering day in three cycles of four minutes.
 Run each four-minute cycle one hour apart.
 Also, watering during the mid-morning hours helps avoid freezing and prevents ice from forming on lawns and sidewalks.
 Drip irrigation should operate once every seven to 14 days, as trees and plants need less water than grass.
 In addition, be sure to change your watering clock’s time to coincide with the end of Daylight-Saving Time.